pixelvar79/pixelvar79/README.md

 ## Education
 - Web Developer
 - PhD in Agronomy and Remote Sensing, Kansas State University
-- BSc in Agronomy, University of the Republic, Uruguay
+- BSc in Soil and Crop Sciences, University of the Republic, Uruguay

 ---